Education and research are important focus areas for Koch family foundations

 After joining his father’s company in 1961, Charles Koch developed two great passions.
 One was to help build a successful company.
 The other was to understand the principles that lead to prosperity and social progress.

 As chairman and CEO, Charles Koch has guided Koch Industries, Inc. to become one of the largest private companies in the world.
-Today, Koch Industries has about 60,000 employees and a presence in nearly 60 countries.
+Today, Koch Industries has a presence in nearly 60 countries and employs about 100,000 people.

 Advancing Social Progress